LLNL/RAJA/docs/sphinx/dev_guide/branch_development.rst

                develop branch.**

 All other branches in the RAJA repo are temporary and are used to perform specific development tasks.
-When such a branch is no longer needed, after it is merged for example, the branch is deleted typically.
+When such a branch is no longer needed (e.g., after it is merged), the branch is deleted typically.

 ----------------
 Feature Branches